aaru-dps/Aaru/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started DiscImageChef, e.g. which command exactly you used in the terminal.
+For example, start by explaining how you started Aaru, e.g. which command exactly you used in the terminal.
 Also note that some device commands requires you to have administrative privileges, be in a specific group, or be the root user, so try it again with escalated privileges.
 * **Provide specific examples to demonstrate the steps**.
-Include links to media images, reports of the devices, or the output of using [DiscImageChef.Tests.Devices](https://github.com/claunia/DiscImageChef/tree/master/DiscImageChef.Tests.Devices).
+Include links to media images, reports of the devices, or the output of using [Aaru.Tests.Devices](https://github.com/claunia/Aaru/tree/master/Aaru.Tests.Devices).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include a copy of the output in the terminal** enabling both verbose, using the `-v` command line parameter, and debug, using the `-d` command line parameter, outputs.
-* **If you're reporting that DiscImageChef crashed**, try doing the same with the debug version and include a crash report with a stack trace.
+* **If you're reporting that Aaru crashed**, try doing the same with the debug version and include a crash report with a stack trace.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/),